 i.
-Interpretation of the requirements under Section B of By-Law No. 5 - Standards of Sound Business and Financial Practices (By-Law No. 5)2 for Ontario Credit Unions' and Caisses Populaires' (CUs') risk management policies to include recovery plans and under subsection 144(2) of the Credit Union and Caisses Populaires Act, 1994 (the Act); and ii.
-Approach by FSRA for assessing the adherence to by CUs to the principles identified in this Interpretation in their recovery plans.
+Interpretation of the requirements under Section B of By-Law No. 5 - Standards of Sound Business and Financial Practices (By-Law No. 5)2 and 144(2) of the Credit Union and Caisses Populaires Act, 1994 (the Act), as requiring that all Ontario Credit Unions' and Caisses Populaires' (CUs') risk management policies to include recovery plans; and ii.
+Approach for assessing the adherence by CUs to the principles identified in this Interpretation set out in this guidance, in their recovery plans.